Upcycle or Repurpose

 The key is creating a fresh look.
 Usually there’s a paint job, maybe some new hardware or decorative additions, but the piece still functions the same.

-Here’s some examples of upcycled projects:
+Here are some examples of upcycled projects:

 By the way, if you have one or twenty questions about whitewashing, this is your post!